mtopircean/mixing-potions-frontend/README.md

 ![Alt text](docs/features/reusable/asset.png)

+Component is reaused across the application to provide the user guidance on page load.

 - **Avatar**
 The Avatar component serves to display user avatars.
 It allows for customization with props such as src for the image source URL, height for setting the height of the avatar (default is 45 pixels), alt for alternative text, and className for additional styling.

 ![Alt text](docs/features/reusable/avatar.png)

+Used across the application in several areas like NavBar, Post and ProfilePage to add the the Avatar image allocated based on user rating.

 - **BodySystemPanel**
 This component is essential for managing selected body systems and filters.
 It utilizes React hooks like useState and useEffect to handle state and side effects.
 It fetches product data from an API endpoint using Axios and allows users to select and remove filters based on body systems, displaying them in a container with clear buttons for removal.
 Additionally, it provides buttons for selecting body systems, dynamically rendering based on the fetched data.